adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 |:--:|
 ||

-Now that we have a simple to implement instruction set that ***could*** (albeit somewhat inconveniently) represent the bulk of our real world problems.
-More importantly, it can be translated *1:1* with a simple pseudo-assembly language designed over the architecture, emulating a stack using predefined tape locations as registers.
+Now we have a simple to implement instruction set that ***could*** (albeit somewhat inconveniently) represent the bulk of our real world problems.
+More importantly, though, it's possible to create a simple pseudo-assembly language designed over the architecture which translates to the instruction set *1:1*, emulating a stack using predefined tape locations as registers.

 ```fsharp
 fun fact // Factorial function in the pseudo-asm language